TusharTemgire/APIONIX-API-Testing-Desktop-Software/tauri-app/README.md

 ## 📦 Building for Production

 Need to distribute APIONIX to other developers?
-It only takes a single command to generate the `.exe` setup wizards!
+It only takes a single command to generate the `.exe` (or `.dmg` / `.AppImage`) setup wizards!

 ```bash
 npm run tauri:build